nephio-project/docs/content/en/docs/porch/function-runner-pod-templates.md

 description:
 ---

-## Why
+## Overiew

-`porch-fn-runner` implements a simplistic function-as-a-service for executing kpt functions, running the needed kpt functions wrapped in a GRPC server.
-The function is starting up a number of function evaluator pods for each of the kpt functions, along with a front-end service, pointing to its respective pod.
-As with any operator that manages pods, it's good to provide some templating and parametrization capabilities of the pods that will be managed by the function runner.
+The `porch-fn-runner` implements a simple function-as-a-service for executing kpt functions, running the necessary kpt functions wrapped in a GRPC server.
+The function of the `porch-fn-runner` is to start up a number of function evaluator pods for each of the kpt functions, along with a front-end service, pointing to its respective pod.
+As with any operator that manages pods, it is good to provide some templating and parameterization capabilities of the pods that will be managed by the function runner.

 ## Contract for writing pod templates

 The following contract needs to be fulfilled by any function evaluator pod template:

-1. There is a container named "function".
+1. There is a container.
+The container is named "function".
-2. The entrypoint of the "function" container will start the wrapper GRPC server.
+2. The entry point of the “function” container will start the wrapper GRPC server.
-3. The image of the "function" container can be set to the kpt function's image without impacting starting the entrypoint.
+3. The image of the “function” container can be set to the image of the kpt function without impacting the starting of the entry point.
-4. The arguments of the "function" container can be appended with the entries from the Dockerfile  ENTRYPOINT of the kpt function image.
+4. The arguments of the “function” container can be appended with the entries from the Dockerfile ENTRYPOINT of the kpt function image.

 ## Enabling pod templating on function runner

 A ConfigMap with the pod template should be created in the namespace where the porch-fn-runner pod is running.
-The ConfigMap's name should be included as `--function-pod-template` in the command line arguments in the pod spec of the function runner.
+The name of the ConfigMap should be included as `--function-pod-template`, in the command line arguments in the pod specification of the function runner.

 ```yaml
 ...